The West Virginia Grand Chapter of the Order of the Eastern

 This fund will be used on an as-needed basis for the West Virginia University Extension Agriculture and Natural Resources unit to support youth programming in conservation, agriculture and natural resources across the state.
 The Chapter announced the donation during a celebration luncheon on Oct.
 6.

-“I’ve recognized over the years that youth in ag programs are always looking for support, whether that be for travels, competitions, or educational materials for the state,” Bill Shockey, WVU Extension Agriculture and Natural Resources agent, said.
+“I’ve recognized over the years that youth in ag programs are always looking for support, whether that be for travels, competitions, or educational materials for the state,” Bill Shockey, retired WVU Extension Agriculture and Natural Resources agent, said.

 Shockey also was one of the leaders of the West Virginia Grand Chapter for 2021-2022, known as the Worthy Grand Patron.
 The Order of the Eastern Star is a philanthropic organization that raises money for different causes each year.
 Members are either Masons or have a Masonic affiliation.
 Some causes supported by the organization include cancer research, veterans support, training of service dogs and cardiac research.